boxcutter/kvm/docs/CONFIGURE_BRIDGED_NETWORKING.md

 ## Configure bridged networking

 All the networking options for kvm are just different configurations for a virtual networking switch, also known as a bridge network interface.

 The default network created when libvirt is used is called `default` and uses NAT.
 It normally is configured to use a bridge network interface called `virbr0`.
-When a virtual machine is on a NAT network, it is on a separate subnet that prevents outside access to the VM directly, nwhile the VM itself can access any network the host can access.
+When a virtual machine is on a NAT network, it is on a separate subnet that prevents outside access to the VM directly, while the VM itself can access any network the host can access.

 With bridged networking, the VM will be on the same network as the host.
 It can be accessed by all computers on your host network as if it were another computer directly connected to the same network.

 ### Determine how the networking is configured on Ubuntu

 Ubuntu has multiple methods for persisting network configurations, so first you need to determine how the networking on your machine is configured.
 First check the current configuration with the `ip link` command to get an overview of how the networking is configured.
 Ultimiately everything in Linux is configured with the `ip` command, but unfortunately there is not one standard way to persist a network configuration across reboots.

 On Ubuntu, determine if the host interface is managed by `systemd-networkd` or `NetworkManager`.
 Usually if you are using Ubuntu Desktop, it's `NetworkManager`, and if you are using Ubuntu Server, it's `systemd-networkd`, but it can vary.

 Running `networkctl` will tell you is `systemd-networkd` is running and if an interface is being managed.
 The default configuration on Ubuntu Desktop should show that `systemd-networkd` is not running and the interfaces are not being managed (by `systemd-networkd`).

 ```
 $ networkctl